ericleasemorgan/reader-toolbox/docs/_build/html/_sources/commands.rst.txt

 Topic modeling is an unsupervised machine learning process used to enumerate latent themes in a corpora.
 The process is every useful for denoting the aboutness of a study carrel; it is useful for answering the question, "What N things is the carrel about, and how might each N thing be described?"
 But be forewarned, there is no absolutely correct value for N. After all, how many N things is the sum of Shakespeare's works about?

-This subcommand builds on the good work of three different subsystems.
-The first is the venerable MALLET system.
+This subcommand builds on the good work venerable MALLET suite of software.
 If the Toolbox has not been configured to know the location of MALLET on your computer, then the Toolbox will download MALLET, and update your configurations accordingly.
-The second is Gensim, a Python library which includes a front-end to MALLET.
-The third is pyLDAvis which takes the output of MALLET to visualize the results.

 When using the ``tm`` command, start with a small number of topics, say seven, which is the default: ::